IGNF/NeatMap/README.md

 ![Schema of the worflow of the TidyCityPlugin](https://raw.githubusercontent.com/julienperret/TidyCity/image_doc/doc_images/rankingPrinciple.png)

-The general idea of the approach is to regroup the feature with similar charateristics into group and to correctly arrange these groupss.
-These charateristics are assessed through a set of morphological indicators and the groups are created with a classification method.
+The general idea of the approach is to regroup the feature with similar characteristics into groups and to correctly arrange these groups.
+These characteristics are assessed through a set of morphological indicators and the groups are created with a classification method.
 Inside the group, an attribute is used to rank the different features (for example, the area in the image presenting the principle).
-Each group can be modeled as a rectangle and the aim of the layout generator is to find a proper way to dispose these rectangles.
+Each group can be modeled as a rectangle and the aim of the layout generator is to find an optimal way to arrange these rectangles.

 The workflow